Here are the answers to the most frequently asked admission questions.

 After you have submitted your application, you will receive an email giving you login instructions for the application portal.

-Yes, students working toward a master’s degree at Ursuline College may borrow through the Federal Direct Stafford Student Loan programs to assist in financing their graduate education.
+Yes, students working toward an undergraduate or master’s degree at Ursuline College may borrow through the Federal Direct Stafford Student Loan programs to assist in financing their graduate education.
 The form must be completed each year and must list Ursuline College's School Code of 003134 to ensure our receipt of the processed results.

 Graduate students may borrow up to $20,500 per year through the Stafford loan program based on enrollment and eligibility.
 Repayment of these student loans is deferred if students maintain at least half–time enrollment (at least 3 credits per semester) and for six months after enrollment on at least a half–time basis is ceased.
 For more details, visit the financial aid page.